-We are a small local branch of the Fly Dressers guild, located in the Cheshire town of Congleton, in the North West of England.
-The goal of our club is to promote fly tying and fly fishing on rivers, lakes and in salt water.
+We are an affiliated branch of the Fly Dressers guild, located in the Cheshire town of Congleton, in the North West of England.
+The goal of our club is to promote fly tying and fly fishing on rivers, lakes and salt water.

 We have a variety of experts on hand who have extensive experience of fly tying (AAPGAI instructor) as well as fly fishing for salmon, sea trout and trout.
 Our location is near to local still waters and rivers (the River Dane runs through Congleton) but our members have extensive experience river fishing for salmon and grayling on the Welsh Dee, major midlands trout still waters as well as local small waters.

 Fly fishing and tying are becoming more and more diverse with most species able to be caught with fly rod and line.
 There’s been a big surge in pike and saltwater fly fishing and we continue to develop our skills with talks and demonstrations on these developments in fly tying and fly fishing.